Evaluating the Impact of Poultry Ownership on Income and Health

-The sale of eggs and chickens through poultry farming can contribute significantly to rural household incomes in developing countries.
+The sale of eggs and chickens through poultry farming can contribute significantly to rural household incomes in low and middle-income countries.
 EthioChicken is a private manufacturer that raises improved chickens, which are expected to gain weight and produce eggs faster than traditional breeds, and sell them to farmers through a network of government agricultural extension agents.

 EthioChicken and their investing stakeholders, Acumen and the Bill and Melinda Gates Foundation, wishes to understand the impact of EthioChicken’s business expansion on smallholders’ level of income and nutrition.

 IDinsight is conducting a quasi-experimental (matching) impact assessment of EthioChicken’s expansion in the Oromia region of Ethiopia in order to determine its effect on the outcomes of interest: household income and nutrition.